sbrugel/train-activity-detector/README.md

 Create three folders: `data`, `out`, `sns`

-Run `python detect_stream.py` continuously in a terminal
+Run `python detect_stream.py <stream url> <threshold between 0 and 1>` continuously in a terminal

 That's it!

 ## Notes

-This has been tested only on Windows.
+This has been tested on Windows and Linux.

 While this will capture almost all train activity, sometimes the program may capture non-train related activity (likely due to lighting changes or excessive unrelated activity such as moving cars) but this happens infrequently.